 To successfully deploy the intended policy to a device, you need to fully understand how assigned policies are going to be ordered based on assignment type (device or user), assignment level (zone, folder, group, and object), and policy location type (global or location-based).
 You also need to know how policy setting inheritance is applied once the order is determined.
-These concepts are covered in Section 5, "Effective Policies," on page 19.
+These concepts are covered in How the Effective Policy is Determined.